 Delinquent & Amended Returns: Filing delinquent or amended returns are often the first step in establishing a true and accurate tax liability.
 If a taxpayer has a filing obligation but fails to file, the IRS can file a return for them.
 If you have returns that need preparing, I can help no matter the number of years involved.
 I will also review all filed returns for accuracy.
 If you are entitled to a deduction or credit missing on the original return, I can prepare amended returns so that you can legally and ethically lower your tax liability.

-IRS & State Audits: Receiving an audit notice from the IRS or state can be a scary proposition.
-In dealing with audits or examinations, preparation is key.
+IRS & State Audits: Receiving an audit notice from the IRS or Indiana Department of Revenue can be a scary proposition.
+In dealing with audits or examinations, preparation and expedience are crucial.
 My understanding of both tax law and procedure allows me to help walk you through the entire process from start to finish, so you always have someone by your side.

 Tax Fraud & Evasion: There are several different types of tax crimes.
-You may be guilty of committing a tax crime if you intentionally avoid paying taxes by intentionally submitting false tax returns, failing to file your tax return when tax is owed, under-reporting your taxable income, or claiming excess deductions that reduce your tax liability, or assisting others in the illegal conduct described above.
+You may be guilty of committing a tax crime if you intentionally avoid paying taxes by knowingly and intentionally filing false tax returns, failing to file your tax return when tax is owed, under-reporting your taxable income, claiming excess deductions that reduce your tax liability, or assisting others in the illegal conduct described above.
 A criminal tax investigation for tax fraud or tax evasion is a very serious matter.
-If you are the subject of a criminal tax investigation or are seeking tax amnesty, you need an experienced Indiana lawyer who understands the tax laws.
+If you are the subject of a criminal tax investigation or seeking tax amnesty, you need an experienced Indiana lawyer who understands the tax laws.
 Call today for an initial consultation.